Reaishma/Automated-grading-app-/README.md

 ## 📄 License

-This project is developed for educational purposes.
-Please ensure compliance with your institution's academic integrity policies when deploying automated grading systems.
+This project is developed for educational purpose and licenced under MIT LICENCE

 ## 🆘 Support

 ### Known Issues
-- SwiftUI requires iOS/macOS environment (not available in Linux-based Replit)
+- SwiftUI requires iOS/macOS environment
 - Core ML models require iOS device or simulator for full functionality

 ### Development Environment
 For full iOS development experience, use Xcode on macOS.
-The Replit environment is suitable for Swift syntax learning and basic testing.

 ## 📈 Performance